11 Exciting Things to do In Sarasota With Kids While on Vacation

 7. Go to the Children’s Garden

 Little travelers need sweet experiences.
-It is for that reason that you should visit the Children’s Garden when exploring things to do in Sarasota with kids.
+It is for that reason that you should visit the Children’s Garden when looking for things to do in Sarasota with toddlers.

 The garden itself consists of several paths leading to various other kid- enchanting places like a colorful bamboo rain forest with misters, a pirate ship, and lots of other things to climb on.